MichaelCade/90DaysOfDevOps/Days/day39.md

 This seems to be the biggest headache when it comes to Git and when to use rebase vs using merge on your git repositories.

 The first thing to know is that both `git rebase` and `git merge` solve the same problem.
-Both are to integrate changes from one brance into another branch.
-However they do this in different ways.
+Both are to integrate changes from one branch into another branch.
+However, they do this in different ways.

 Let's start with a new feature in a new dedicated branch.
-The Main branch continues on with new commits.
+The Main branch continues with new commits.

 ![](Images/Day39_Git28.png)